-(Last Updated on : 17/05/2010)
+(Last Updated on : 04/03/2015)

-Imphal lies in the valley of Manipur river and is surrounded by the northeastern hills and vast plains of India's.
-It outlying hills and forested areas, shelter exotic birds and animals as the spotted linshang, Blyth's tragopan, the curiously named Mrs Hume's bar-backed pheasant, slow loris, Burmese pea-fowl and the beautifully marked clouded leapoard as well as numerous Imphal is also the state's cultural capital with lot's of traditional festivals and shows for Manipuri dances arranged here at regular intervals.
+Imphal lies in the Valley of Manipur River and is surrounded by the north-eastern hills and vast plains of India's.
+Imphal outlying hills and forested areas, shelter exotic birds and animals as the spotted linshang, Blyth's tragopan, the curiously named Mrs Hume's bar-backed pheasant, slow loris, Burmese pea-fowl and the beautifully marked clouded leapoard as well as numerous Imphal is also the state's cultural capital with lot's of traditional festivals and shows for Manipuri dances arranged here at regular intervals.
 Manipur, also known as the "land of jewels" is naturally divided into two parts namely the hills and the plains.

 Though it lacks dramatic monuments, its broad avenues give it an open feel.
 The small centre is sandwiched between the stately avenue of Kanglapat to the east and the somewhat stagnant River Nambu to the west.
-The town's polo ground dominate most of the tourist attractions.
-Beside this ther are other places of interest such as, Govindajee Temple, Sendra Island, Keibul Lamjao National park, Khonghampat Orchidarium, Saheed Minar, Manipur Zoological Garden, War Cemeteries, The Old Palace, Manipur State Museum.
+The town's polo ground dominates most of the tourist attractions.
+Beside this there are other places of interest such as, Govindajee Temple, Sendra Island, Keibul Lamjao National park, Khonghampat Orchidarium, Saheed Minar, Manipur Zoological Garden, War Cemeteries, The Old Palace, Manipur State Museum.

-: The nearest railhead is Dimapur
+by Indian flights.
+The nearest railhead is Dimapur

 -215 km.
 The motorable roads connect Imphal with Agartala

 , Dimapur, Guwahati, Itanagar